ONEARMY/community-platform/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks for behing here already !
-You'll find all the informations you need to start contributing to the project.
-Make sure to read them before submiting your contribution.
+Thanks for being here already!
+You'll find all the information you need to start contributing to the project.
+Make sure to read them before submitting your contribution.

 If you think something is missing, consider sending us a PR.